 Additional Debt Burden: Taking on more debt is something that most people want to avoid.
 Even though the money is secure, generally speaking, it is better to find another method of getting the money you need other than borrowing.
 It may be that you really will need the full value of your life insurance policy in case the worst should occur.
 This is especially true when you consider the interest that has to be paid on the loan itself.

-Easier to Cash Out the Policy: If you do not really need the life insurance policy, then you probably would be better off cashing it out for the surrender value and not have to deal with a lender.
+Easier to Cash Out the Policy: If you do not really need the life insurance policy, then you probably would be better off cashing it out for the surrender value and not having to deal with a lender.
 This should only be done if you have coverage that more than makes up for the life insurance policy that you no longer need.

 There are other options that you can take as well if you are in need of immediate capital.
 However, it is generally best to try and avoid such situations if at all possible by planning ahead by saving your money so that if an unexpected financial crisis should arise you can pay for it immediately.
-While this may seem impractical to some, the truth is that most savings is done a few dollars at a time.
-After a few years, the amount of money put back may be considerable and more than enough to cover unexpected medical, vehicular repair or other expenses that pop up.
+While this may seem impractical to some, the truth is that most savings are done a few dollars at a time.
+After a few years, the amount of money put back may be considerable and more than enough to cover unexpected medical, vehicular repair, or other expenses that pop up.